xebiaww/immutable-meetup/packer.md

 ```
 docker import - repo:example < example.tar
 ```
+<small>Please remove the image files after you've imported them.<br>We have to do this because there is limited space available within the boot2docker VM</small>

 !NOTE
 Note that it's possible to have Packer automatically import the generated image into Docker by using the [docker-import](http://www.packer.io/docs/post-processors/docker-import.html) post-processor and that it's also possible to push the image to a Docker registry using the [docker-push](http://www.packer.io/docs/post-processors/docker-push.html) post-processor.

 !SUB
 Create a new container from your image